Why Metacognitive Therapy is Probably the Best Mental Health Treatment

 Worrying is harmful

-It is normal to have both positive and negative metacognitive beliefs.
-But, according to Wells, negative metacognitive beliefs determine more whether someone develops a mental disorder like anxiety.
+It is common to hold a mix of positive and negative metacognitive beliefs.
+However, according to Wells, negative metacognitive beliefs play a significant role in predisposing someone to mental disorders like anxiety (4).

 What is self-regulation?

-How can I recover from mental illness with MCT?
+How can MCT help me recover from mental illness?

-• Reducing unhelpful strategies like rumination, thought suppression, and worry
+- Reducing unhelpful strategies like rumination, worry, thought monitoring, and thought suppression through strategies like detached mindfulness and worry postponement

-• Using attention flexibly (so that you choose what you want to pay attention to in a situation)
+- Using attention flexibly through the attention training technique (so that you choose what you want to pay attention to in a situation)

 Is Metacognitive therapy another type of Cognitive therapy?

 Cognitive-behavioral therapy (CBT) views negative thoughts as the reason why people develop anxiety and depression.
 However, everyone has negative thoughts and CBT can’t answer the question of why some people can dismiss negative thoughts naturally, while others get anxiety and depression (10).
-However, the theory behind MCT answers this question by proposing that biased metacognitions make it difficult for people to recover from negative thinking.
+The theory behind MCT, however, answers this question by underlining the role of metacognitive beliefs in how much people pay attention to their negative thoughts.

 The science behind MCT